Countess Morphy

-Marcelle Azra Hincks (25 October 1883 – 1938), known by the pen name Countess Morphy, was an American-British food writer, dance critic, and cookery demonstrator, famed for her book on world gastronomy.
+Marcelle Azra Hincks (25 October 1883 – 1938), known by the pen name Countess Morphy, was a British food writer, dance critic, and cookery demonstrator, famed for her book on world gastronomy.

 Biography

 Marcelle Azra Hincks was born in New Orleans, Louisiana in 1883, to Edgar Hincks and Louise Pemberton Hincks.
 She moved to England as a young girl, residing in Kensington in 1891 with her mother and elder half-siblings Lili and John Pemberton.
 The head of the household was Alfred du Cros, managing director of a mining corporation who was born in Ireland.
 The four servants living in the house indicate a comfortable middle-class existence.
 Her father died in Louisiana in 1901, after which her mother remarried to Alfred du Cros.
 On occasion, Marcelle used this surname.

-She became a naturalised British subject in 1916 and in 1934 was married in Fulham to Ellert Webster Forbes.
+She became a naturalized British subject in 1916 and in 1934 was married in Fulham to Ellert Webster Forbes.
 She died at a comparatively early age only four years later in 1938 at "Sorrento", Lyme Regis, the "beloved wife of Major Ellert Forbes".